 The functional currency of the Company is determined based on the primary economic environment in which the entities operates.
-The financial statements are presented in New Taiwan dollars, which is the Company's functional currency.
-All financial information presented in New Taiwan dollars has been rounded to the nearest thousand.
+The financial statements are presented in New Taiwan dollars (NTD), which is the Company's functional currency.
+All financial information presented in NTD has been rounded to the nearest thousand.